vggls/medical_xai/README.md

 - HAAS

-As per section 4, in 15/16 cases we calculated a HAAS score below 1, implying that almost all attribution maps cannot capture the models' viewpoints.
+In 15/16 cases we calculated a HAAS score below 1, implying that almost all attribution maps cannot capture the models' viewpoints.

 Are these results related to the nature of medical images?